-Drones are increasingly more affordable these days and no longer just a toy for those willing to spend hundreds of dollars — in fact, a good cheap drone can cost less than $500 if you take it home while it’s on sale.
-To help make this easier, we’ve rounded up all the best cheap drone deals available right now.
+Drones are fun!
+And in the recent past, drones have become so popular and accessible, that drone prices are actually dropping.
+Affordable drones are now in reach of most people and no longer just a toy for people with loads of expendable income.
+Today, you can find good but cheap drones for less than $500 (or even lower), if you snap one up while it’s on sale.
+To help make this easier, we’ve rounded up the best cheap drone deals available right now.

 The right drone for you depends on what you are looking to do.
 A cheap drone — especially those that are under $250 or so — will offer the fewest features and may lack some functionality that might not make it the best solution for you.